In Celebration of the Bicentenary of the Birth of Bahá’u’lláh 2017 and the

 “So powerful is the light of unity that it can illuminate the whole earth.” ~Bahá’u’lláh

 During the month of October 2017, the Baha’is in some 100,000 localities around the world celebrated the Bicentenary of the Birth of Bahá’u’lláh, Prophet-Founder of the Baha’i Faith.
-His forerunner, the Báb, born in 1819, although two years apart, the Báb was born on the day before the birth of Baha’u’llah according to the calendar used in Persia at that time.
-The celebration of the birth of these Divine Luminaries, whose lives and missions are so closely interwoven, are celebrated each year as part of a two day celebration called the Festival of the Twin Holy Birthdays.
+October 2019, marks the Bicentenary of the Birth of the Báb, the Prophet-forerunner to Baha’u’llah.
+The Báb, born in 1819, although two years apart, was born on the day before the birth of Baha’u’llah according to the calendar used in Persia at that time.
+The celebration of the birth of these Divine Luminaries, whose lives and missions are so closely interwoven, are now celebrated each year by the Baha’is around the world as part of a two day celebration called the Festival of the Twin Holy Birthdays.

 Light to the World This film takes you to villages and places around the globe as the people share how their encounter with the Revelation of Baha’u’llah has transformed the life of their communities by bringing about resilience, equality and unity.
 Vignettes on the life of Baha’u’llah are interspersed throughout.